Jade1109/TIgo/README.md

 TIgo requires R>= 4.4.0

 ## About
-TIgo provides a comprehesnive pipline of scRNA-seq analysis, espacially for trajctory inference.
+TIgo provides a comprehensive pipeline from scratch, compares and combines Monocle3 and Slingshot, and supplies the Trajectory information on the key interferon-stimulated gene and immune cell markers for SARS2 infection (Saelens et al., 2019, Street et al., 2018)

 ![TIgo workflow](/figures/workflow.png)

 ### Object Creation and Clustering